 - Protect sea turtles, their eggs and nesting beaches

-- Conduct research into sea turtle distribution, abundance and behaviour using flipper tagging and satellite tracking techniques
+- Conduct research into sea turtle and dugong distribution, abundance and behaviour

-- Provide education and awareness in coastal communities
+- Deliver education and outreach in coastal communities

-- Promote sea turtle ecotourism as part of a sustainable livelihoods programme
+- Support sea turtle ecotourism as a revenue generating activity

 - Monitor and report illegal and destructive activities

-- Participate in national and regional sea turtle and dugong research, conservation and management initiatives
+- Participate in national and regional marine wildlife research, conservation and management initiatives